AlvinSugijanto/livewire-updated_petzilla/README.md

 To prevent any fraud or irresponsible seller.
 Petzilla requires sellers to provide documentation certifying the health and well-being of the pets they wish to sell.
 This feature ensures that only healthy and properly cared-for pets are made available on the platform, fostering trust and confidence among potential buyers.

 ## Technologies Used
-Fullstack Framework : Laravel v8 + Livewire v2
+-Fullstack Framework : Laravel v8 + Livewire v2<br>
-Database: MySQL
+-Database: MySQL<br>
-Libraries / 3rd party API : Pusher , MapMaker, https://github.com/emsifa/api-wilayah-indonesia, https://thecatapi.com/
+-Libraries / 3rd party API : Pusher , MapMaker, https://github.com/emsifa/api-wilayah-indonesia, https://thecatapi.com/